seraphinush-gaming/tera-mysterium/content/en/activities/mystery-merchant.en.md

 Wandering Merchant for each region set spawns every 6 hours, and for each region set, a random region from the region set is selected for the Wandering Merchant to spawn in.
 For example, if Wandering Merchant Arcun is about to spawn in region set 1, then said Wandering Merchant can spawn in either Arcadia or Val Aureum, but not both.
 In the same context, Arcun can spawn in region set 1 again in 6 hours, again in either Arcadia or Val Aureum.

 Wandering Merchants spawn rotating through region sets 1-6 in order.
 That is, Wandering Merchant Foretta or Eteral, which spawns in region set 2, will not spawn before Wandering Merchant Arcun or Viadu, which spawns in region set 1.
 This applies to Wandering Merchants of other region sets as well.
-In other words, if Wandering Merchant of region set 1 spawns, then the next Wandering Merchant to appear will be from region set 2.
+In other words, if Wandering Merchant of region set 1 spawns, then the next Wandering Merchant to appear will be from region set 2, and so on.

 Wandering Merchant spawns 20 minutes after the Wandering Merchant of the previous region set despawns.
 For instance, 20 minutes after Mystery Merchant Arcun (region set 1) despawns, Mystery Merchant Foretta or Eteral (region set 2) can spawn.

 ### Wandering merchant : Island of Dawn

 Mystery Merchants on Island of Dawn is an exception to the region sets, and spawn on a separate timer.
-Generally, Mystery Merchant Vardung spawns every 3-4 hours.
+Generally, Mystery Merchant **Vardung** spawns every 3-4 hours.

 ### Wandering merchant : City outskirts